The Dictators: 2010s

 Former member Richard Teeter, who played drums for The Dictators between 1976 and 1979, died on April 10, 2012, due to complications from esophageal cancer.
 He was 61.

 In November 2015, Go Girl Crazy! received an expanded and remastered CD reissue, featuring several unreleased selections and remixes of three tunes by Andrew W.K.

 On May 1, 2018, the Dictators original drummer, Stuart 'Stu Boy' King, died from pancreatic cancer.

+In November 2019, Manitoba released his first solo album Born in the Bronx.

 2020s

-On May 28, 2020, Andy Shernoff announced that the Dictators were reforming to record some new material and possibly play live, with a line-up comprised by Shernoff on bass and vocals, Ross The Boss and Kempner on guitars and Albert Bouchard (formerly of Blue Öyster Cult) on drums.
+On May 28, 2020, Andy Shernoff announced that the Dictators were reforming to record some new material and possibly play live, with a line-up comprising Shernoff on bass and vocals, Ross The Boss and Kempner on guitars and Albert Bouchard (formerly of Blue Öyster Cult) on drums.
 On January 8, 2021, Shernoff announced on Facebook that a new Dictators song and video would be released on January 15.
 On April 6 that year, the Dictators announced "Scott Kempner will be leaving the band due to health reasons."
 On October 18, the band announced that Keith Roth (David Johansen, Earl Slick, Cherie Currie, Cheetah Crome) would join the band on vocals and guitar.
+Kempner died from complications of dementia in a nursing home in Connecticut on November 29, 2023, at the age of 69.
+The Dictators released their sixth album The Dictators in September 2024.